vslepakov/edge-secrets/docs/e2e-demo.md

 ```

 # deploy the edge solution
-1. edit the [.env](../Samples/.env) file to point at your Azure Container Registry:
+1. create an ".env" file based on the [.env.sample](../Samples/.env.sample) file and edit it to point at your Azure Container Registry:

   ```bash
   ACR_ADDRESS=<myAcr>.azurecr.io